 3. How to extend Server 2016 C drive on SSD/HDD

-Download the server edition, you'll see all disks with graphical partition structure on the right side.
+Download NIUBI Partition Editor, you'll see all disks with graphical partition structure on the right side.
 Available operations to the selected disk or partition are listed on the left and by right clicking.
 In my 2016 server, C drive is 40GB and D is 70GB.

-Steps to extend C: drive in Windows Server 2016 with NIUBI Partition Editor:
+Steps to extend C: drive in Windows Server 2016 without losing data :

 - Right click D: drive (the adjacent partition) and select "Resize/Move Volume", drag left border towards right in the pop-up window.
 Then Unallocated space is made on the left.